||20 - 25 UW credits per semester

-||Junior standing or above
+||Junior standing or above by time of departure

 ||Mike Engh | email@example.com